-A silicon guard makes a seal around the nose and mouth and adjustable ear loops are used to fit any wearer.
+A silicon guard makes a seal around the nose and mouth and adjustable ear loops are used to accomodate any wearer.
 Also, the mask comes in a charging case with UV light to sanitize the mask when returned to the case.

 On both sides of the mask, there are two active disc-type ventilators that filter the air that comes in and goes out, surrounded by colorful rings that can take the shade you want.

 But the smarts of the face mask do not stop at RGB lighting.
-In fact, the more exciting feature is the ability of Project Hazel to project your voice through microphones and amplifiers embedded in the ventilators.
+In fact, the most exciting feature is the ability of Project Hazel to project your voice through microphones and amplifiers embedded in the ventilators.

-So, now, your question probably is, what filters are used for the ventilation and filtering system and if replaced, what happens with the audio parts.
+So now your question probably is, “what filters are used for the ventilation and filtering system and if replaced, what happens with the audio parts?”

 Well, Razer envisions detachable and rechargeable ventilators that filter 95% of airborne pathogens, including COVID-19, obviously.

-And, Razer can afford to sleep on it, since this mask is in prototype phase, having not earned yet the necessary approvals and certifications from the Food and Drug Administration, the Centers for Disease Control and Prevention, or Occupational Safety and Health Administration.
+And Razer can afford to sleep on it, since this mask is in prototype phase, having not earned yet the necessary approvals and certifications from the Food and Drug Administration, the Centers for Disease Control and Prevention, or Occupational Safety and Health Administration.
 Therefore, there is no price or release date in sight.